Today we will discuss what is a Digital signature certificate and how is it working

 There are two types of Digital Signature Certificate:-

-ii) Class-3: this is the highest level where the person must to present himself or herself in front of a Registration Authority (RA) and show his / her identity.
+- Class-3:This is the highest level where a person has to present himself or herself to a RA and show his / her identity.

-Use of digital signature certificates
+Use of DSC

-(i) Online Tender filling.
+- Online Tender filling.

-(ii) E-Billing Process.
+- E-Billing Process.

-(v) Online Transfer of Provident Fund.
+- Online Transfer of Provident Fund.

-(vi)Online Signing all sorts of digital documents
+- Online signature on all types of digital documents

 How does a Digital Signature Certificate work?

-contains information about a user’s identity when the certificate was issued and the name of the Certifying Authority.
+It is supported by the association Authority.
+The certificate contains information about a user’s identity when the certificate was issued and the name of the Certifying Authority.

 The authentication process fails if either one of these keys does not match.
 This means that the encrypted data cannot be decrypted and therefore is unavailable to unauthorized parties.
-So when a Digital Signature works, it looks for the Signing Certificate and the Encryption Certificate of the User.
+So when a Digital Signature works, it looks for the Signing and the Encryption of the User.